nishan-paul-2022/PMICS/3-problems.md

 This design ensures A only moves on when it's confident both B and C have received the data, handling both packet loss (via timeout) and duplicate packets (via sequence numbers).

-...
-(Solutions for P20-P58 would follow in a similar, detailed manner) ...
 ## P20.
 Alternating Delivery at Receiver C

 Hosts A and B send messages to Host C over **independent unreliable channels**.
 C must deliver data alternately: first from A, then from B, then A, etc. Design a **stop-and-wait-like** protocol ensuring reliable transfer and alternating delivery.
 Provide FSMs for A and C and packet format(s).